The Note (film): Promotion

 To support the premiere of the film, Hallmark Channel launched a website on October 22, 2007 called www.WhatWouldYouWrite.com, where viewers could submit their own personalized notes to family and friends and answer the question 'who would you reach out to if you only had a minute?'
 The website has since been disconnected.

 Reception

 The Note became Hallmark Channel's highest-rated film of 2007 and third highest all-time rating.

 DVD Verdict called it "syrupy", but that fans of other Hallmark Channel-type fare will "find a treasure trove of positivity and middle-aged sexual tension".

 Sequel

 Due to the success of the movie for Hallmark Channel, a sequel was made, entitled Taking a Chance on Love, which was written by Douglas Barr.
 The Note author Angela Hunt did a novelization of Barr's script.
 The original cast returned to reprise their roles.
+The film's premiere scored a 2.9 household rating with 2.5 million homes, over 3.3 million total viewers and 4.2 million unduplicated viewers for Hallmark Channel.
+This ranked the movie as the highest-rated ad-supported cable movie of the week and the highest-rated Prime Time telecast of the day.
+It also boosted Hallmark Channel to rank #1 in Prime Time for the day on Saturday.
+The film helped rank Hallmark Channel #7 in Prime Time for the week with a 1.1 household rating, 983,000 homes and over 1.3 million total viewers.

 Another sequel, Notes from the Heart Healer, was broadcast on May 12, 2012.